Home » Turkey Hunting » How Hard is it to Bowhunt Turkeys?

 Exploring the difficulties of archery hunting wild turkeys

-One of my favorite quips from that text concern Kelly’s musings about bow hunting wild turkeys back in the old days of hunting in the Deep South.
+One of my favorite quips from that text concerns Kelly’s musings about bow hunting wild turkeys back in the old days in the Deep South.
 In trying to portray the difficulty of taking a tom turkey with archery equipment, he writes:

 “Any man who has called up turkeys and killed them with a bow is entitled to wear a sign all the rest of life, a sign which has printed on it in large letters, ‘I am a better man than you are.’
 I will cheerfully step off the sidewalk and take my hat off to let him pass in complete agreement.“